Editor’s note: This post was updated in March 2017

 In the meantime, your student is sitting on the bench waiting for an opportunity to play, but isn’t in the game yet.

 Did your student apply to more than one college?
 (Many students today are applying to seven or more schools.)
-Was he accepted at more than one college?
+Were they accepted at more than one college?
 Probably.
 So were many other students.
 Many who were accepted to a college will choose another institution.
 That may open up a space for your student.
 Many students who have been placed on the wait list will choose to go somewhere else and ask to be removed from the list.
 That may also increase the odds that your student will receive the call.

 How do we find out my student’s place on the wait list?

-The answer to this question is that your student probably cannot find out his place because the list isn’t ranked.
+The answer to this question is that your student probably cannot find out their place because the list isn’t ranked.
 Most schools’ waitlists are a non-prioritized list of qualified candidates.
 This means that if there is an opening for a student and the admissions office goes to the waitlist, staff will re-review the entire pool to find the best applicant.

 At this point in the process, there is a lot of luck involved.